weixiaonan1/BorderEscape/Report.md

 2. **Lack of Instruction:**

-   In this game, we do not contain any game instruction.
-Neither is there any keyboard instruction, nor action instruction.
+   In this game, we contain little game instruction.
+We only provide players with the basic keyboard operation instructions.
 Players have to explore the rules of the game, which may result in frustrate enthusiasm.

 3. **Inaccurate Identification:**